Inquire and Apply

 The Affidavit of Financial Support form (downloadable from the Graduate School website).
 U.S. immigration regulations require international applicants to show that sufficient funds are available to support their education and living expenses in the U.S. Financial support can be provided through a combination of personal funds, sponsored scholarships, and a paid assistantship.
 The Department awards paid assistantships to graduate students on a competitive basis.
 The online application system will ask whether you wish to be considered for an assistantship.

 The applicant should complete and sign Section 1 of the Affidavit.
 A sponsoring family member or organization awarding a scholarship should complete and sign Section 2, if applicable.
-If you are receiving a scholarship from a sponsor who requires an acceptance letter before they will sign the Affidavit of Financial Support, please contact Jeff Peterson at email@example.com.
+If you are receiving a scholarship from a sponsor who requires an acceptance letter before they will sign the Affidavit of Financial Support, please contact Dustin Pendell at email@example.com.

 Upload a signed copy of a completed Affidavit in the online application system where prompted.
 The Graduate School will request an original copy of the Affidavit along with supporting documentation if you are admitted.